 Book a Nighttime Walking Tour of the City

 Old San Juan is beautiful by day, but truly magical at night.
-And there are two tours that show you the city at night in a special way.
+And two tours show you the city at night in a unique way.

 09 of 10

-Puerto Rico has amazing hand-crafted souvenirs.
-There's nothing wrong with a t-shirt or a shot glass, but if you want something original, this island has wonderful arts and crafts, and you can find plenty of options in Old San Juan.
-From the iconic vejigante masks found at numerous shops to the hand-carved santos to the Panama hats at Olé, souvenir shopping in San Juan is a treat.
+Puerto Rico has terrific hand-crafted souvenirs.
+There's nothing wrong with a T-shirt or a shot glass, but if you want something original, this island has lovely arts and crafts, and you can find plenty of options in Old San Juan.
+From the iconic vejigante masks found at numerous shops to the hand-carved Santos to the Panama hats at Olé, souvenir shopping in San Juan is a treat.

 10 of 10